-Not all headphones are ideal for the workplace and having the best headphones for the office will make your life more productive and far much better.
+Not all headphones are ideal for the workplace and having the best headphones for the office can make your life more productive and much better.

 Factors to consider when choosing the Best Headphones for Office